moleculerjs/educational-content/README.md

 ## What do I get in return?

 As mentioned, you will get paid for each article/tutorial that you create.
 Moreover, by putting your knowledge in words you'll improve your communication skills and improve your [knowledge retention](https://en.wikipedia.org/wiki/Learning_pyramid).
-Don't forget that it's pretty cool to be know as the smart person that always available to help and share their expertise.
+Don't forget that it's pretty cool to be know as the smart person that is always available to help and share their expertise.

 ## How do I get paid?
 After your article/tutorial is approved we will send you the money via PayPal.
+The price depends on the quality of the article but we follow the following criteria:

-The pricing is the following:
+- Less than 1000 words: 25 - 75 USD

-`ToDo: define the pricing`
+- More than 1000 words: 50 - 150 USD